 Technology and innovation hub: Emboo River is constantly rethinking its operations and applying technology and innovation to be self sufficient, eco friendly and sustainable.
 Local organisations visit Emboo River to be inspired and to place orders for technology which makes their own operations greener.
 During Ecology Excursions youth has the opportunity to explore the Maasai Mara and learn about conservation.

-Recycling: A recycling project with the community is being developed so that solid waste from Emboo River and other lodges is not perceived as trash but as treasure.
+Women led business & recycling: A large scale recycling project with the community is developed so that solid waste from Emboo River and other lodges is not perceived as trash but as treasure.
 Recycling of solid waste creates employment, generates income and raises awareness of people’s impact on nature.